List of Playboy Playmates of 2017: August

 Liza Kei is the Playboy Playmate of Month for August 2017.
 She first appeared in the magazine on the cover of the March 2013 issue.

 September

 Jessica Wall is the Playboy Playmate of Month for September 2017.
+She is not the last playmate chosen by Hugh Hefner like some articles may suggest, as he stepped down from the company in late 2016 and his son, Cooper Hefner, briefly succeeded him before Hugh's death in 2017.

 October

 Milan Dixon is the Playboy Playmate of Month for October 2017.

 November

 Ines Rau is the Playboy Playmate of the Month for November 2017.
 She is the first transgender Playmate and the second transgender model to appear in the magazine, as Caroline Cossey was featured in the September 1991 issue.

 December

 Allie Leggett is the Playboy Playmate of the Month for December 2017.